mongodb/libbson/doc/streaming-bson.rst

 Reading from a BSON Stream
 --------------------------

 :symbol:`bson_reader_t` provides a convenient API to read sequential BSON documents from a file-descriptor or memory buffer.
-The :symbol:`bson_reader_read()` function will read forward in the underlying stream and returna :symbol:`bson_t` that can be inspected and iterated upon.
+The :symbol:`bson_reader_read()` function will read forward in the underlying stream and return a :symbol:`bson_t` that can be inspected and iterated upon.

 .. code-block:: c